FlyingMoe91/FlyingMoe91/README.md

 <br>

-- 💻 I just finished a web developmment bootcamp at <a href="https://www.neuefische.de/"> neuefische </a>
+- 💻 Finished a web developmment bootcamp at <a href="https://www.neuefische.de/"> neuefische </a> and work as Junior Frontend Developer at KPS

-- 🎯 now I'm on the hunt for a job as a junior frontend developer

 - 🌍 I'm a passionate diver, traveler and football player